uhop/stream-csv-enhanced/README.md

 [![NPM version][npm-image]][npm-url]

+> **Important:** this package has been deprecated in favor of [stream-csv-as-json](https://www.npmjs.com/package/stream-csv-as-json).
+The new package features better performance and flexibility.
+Being 100% compatible with [stream-json](https://www.npmjs.com/package/stream-json) leverages existing data processing tools.

 `stream-csv-enhanced` is a collection of node.js 0.10 stream components for creating custom standard-compliant CSV processors, which requires a minimal memory footprint.
 It can parse CSV files far exceeding available memory.
 Even individual data items are streamed piece-wise.
 Streaming SAX-inspired event-based API is included as well.

 The CSV parser is conformant to [RFC 4180: Common Format and MIME Type for Comma-Separated Values (CSV) Files](http://tools.ietf.org/html/rfc4180).
 It uses a relaxed row separation (CR, LF, or CRLF are allowed), and a user-specified field separator (a comma by default).
 It implements all standard features including quoted values with CRLF and field separators inside.